maidsafe/rfcs/proposed/0006-Launcher.md

     ... etc.,
 ]
 ```
 - The format of the config file will be CBOR (compact-binary-object-representation).
-The name of the local config file should be `<LOCAL-CONFIG-FILE> = .launcher-local-config-file`.
+The name of the local config file should be `<LOCAL-CONFIG-FILE> = launcher.config`.
 The config file location flowchart shall be same as that of `crust` crate's.

 **step 2:** User activates the app (eg., double click) from within the Launcher.